AllskyTeam/allsky-website/README.md

 **startrails/index.php** lists the startrails in the startrails/ directory

 **virtualsky.json** contains settings to generate the constellations overlay (lat, long, etc).

-The position of the overlay can be adjusted in allsky.css (#starmap).
+**config.js** is the only file you need to modify.
+The content is described below.

 ## Configuration

-To configure the website for your own location, you will need to edit the `config` object in `controller.js`
+To configure the website for your own location, you will need to edit the `config.js` file.

 Available options are: